Last Updated on January 22, 2024 by Sharon Advik

 First, it has fantastic build quality.

-The lens is mainly made of metal and is much heavier; the zoom and focus rings are very well built.
+The lens is mainly made of metal and much heavier; the zoom and focus rings are well-built.

-It has the perfect stiffness that gives you a very accurate zoom and focuses pulley.
+It has the perfect stiffness, gives you a very accurate zoom, and focuses the pulley.

 It feels much more premium than other lenses.